 Their total renewable energy capacity has grown at an annual average of 15% over the past 10 years, which is more than double that of the global average according to the International Renewable Energy Agency.
 Even more impressive is their increases in solar power capacity, which has more than doubled every year since 2008.
 At that stage, they were producing 113MW of solar energy and by the end of 2017, the figure stood at 130.6GW.

-“No country has put itself in a better position to become the world's renewable energy superpower than China” - the Global Commission on the Geopolitics of Energy Transformation.
+“No country has put itself in a better position to become the world’s renewable energy superpower than China”

 This is only one side of the story though.
 Although China’s renewable energy capacity is dwarfing that of the rest of the world, they’re still heavily reliant on coal to support their energy needs.
 With 60% – 70% of their current energy requirements being generated through coal, they’re a long way from achieving their renewable energy goals.
 According to the state-owned China National Petroleum Corporation, China’s coal demand will reach its peak only in 2025 and an estimate by the International Energy Agency has China consuming about half the world’s coal until at least 2023.